eduardz1/Master-Thesis/presentation.typ

   #grid(
     columns: 2,
     column-gutter: 1em,
+    figure(image(height: 62%, "resources/imgs/A_spy_plot.svg")),
     [
       - $cal(A) Lambda = cal(B)$ is very sparse, cannot rely on LAPACK #pause

-      - HAWEN uses a *direct* solver: *MUMPS* @MUMPS
+      / MUMPS: #only("2-")[@MUMPS] sparse #underline[direct] solver used by HAWEN
-        - Currently cannot compile with NVFortran
+        - NVFortran cannot currently compile it
-        - GPU version not yet public and relies on XKBlas@XKBlas, not configured for the NVHPC Toolkit #pause
+        - GPU version not yet public and relies on XKBlas#only("2-")[@XKBlas], not configured for the NVHPC Toolkit #pause

-      - we explore a very recent GPU accelerated sparse solver by NVIDIA: *cuDSS* ], figure(image(height: 62%, "resources/imgs/A_spy_plot.svg")), )
+      / cuDSS: sparse direct solver recently released by NVIDIA
+        - Natively support for GPUs
+    ],
+  )
 ]